hell-month/course/Day6.md

 ## Smart contract requirements

-- Deploy the contract from A2
+- Deploy the contract from A2 **again**
-- Deploy a new `MiniAMM` contract from `MiniAMMFactory` by calling `createPair` function in `Factory.s.sol` script and remember the address of the deployed `MiniAMM` contract as well as the two `MockERC20` tokens
+- This time, deploy a new `MiniAMM` contract from `MiniAMMFactory` by calling `createPair` function in `Factory.s.sol` script and remember the address of the deployed `MiniAMM` contract as well as the two `MockERC20` tokens
+- Use Flare Coston 2 testnet

 ---
 <style scoped>